 Load the Kinesis indexing service

 Kinesis data ingestion requires the Druid Kinesis indexing service on the Overlord and the Middle Managers.
-If you use Imply Cloud, the extension for the Kinesis indexing service is loaded automatically.
+If you use Imply Hybrid (formerly Imply Cloud), the extension for the Kinesis indexing service is loaded automatically.

 If you're running the quickstart unmanaged Imply cluster, edit the Druid